-As a nature person who lives in NYC, I want to often get away from the city and to anyone who shares this feeling, I’ve got 10 things to do outside of it.
+As a nature person who lives in New York City, I often want to get away from the city and to anyone who shares this feeling, I’ve got 10 things to do outside of it:

 Now being that pretty much anything worth seeing outside NYC is nature and scenic, I’ll show you the 10 most beautiful areas that extend as far as a 2 hour drive outside the city and depending on how much time you have, be it a single day or possibly more, you’ll decide whether or not you can cover these 10 areas or not.